inakypg/tcf/doc/glossary.rst

    POS

-     Provisioning OS; operating system that is used to provision devices.
+     Provisioning OS; operating system running on the :term:`test target` that is used to provision the target's drive.

    test case